What Backpacking Southeast Asia Actually Feels Like

 Not the overnight buses.

-I arrived expecting a backpacking trip.
+I thought I was going on a backpacking trip.

 These are the things I wish someone had told me beforehand.